 Instead, current retirement trends include transitioning from full-time to part-time work or finding bridge employment, such as volunteering.
 However, many people “un-retire” and re-enter the workforce, usually due to boredom or financial considerations.

 While this highlights the need for good pre-retirement financial planning, it also shows the need for good social and mental health pre-retirement planning.
 Organisational psychologist Dr Sarah Cotton, from Transitioning Well which helps manage major life changes, says people experience a lot of changes in retirement.

 “Often what people think will happen in retirement can be very different to what really happens, and it’s important to plan for that,” Dr Cotton says.

-In 2006, two researchers, Leo Hendry and Marion Kloep, found there were three distinct retirement pathways, which generally dictate how well someone adapts to this big life change.
+In 2006, two researchers, Leo Hendry and Marion Kloep, found there were three distinct retirement pathways.
+These three pathways generally dictate how well someone adapts to this big life change.
 Dr Cotton says employers can learn a lot from their research, particularly in how to better prepare people for retirement.

 The retirement pathways include:

 1. Outside of work there is not much to live for

 This retiree group showed signs of high distress, reporting a range of debilitating experiences, such as health problems, family tragedies and a lack of skills or hobbies.
 Their problems didn’t stem from retirement itself but also a number of life negative experiences and events.

 Dr Cotton says it shows the importance of helping employees with pre-retirement planning.

 “There was no planning for retirement at all.
 It was “I’m here, what now?” planning.”